Semantics-Empowered Communication: A Tutorial-cum-Survey: Semantic Information Theory

 \subsubsection{Semantic Compression}

 The aforementioned semantic information measures pave the way for lossless transmission.
-While in practical scenarios, semantic compression, which aims to transmit adequate information with certain tolerance of information loss, is also of great importance.
-In particular, under a given distortion rate $D$ determined by the distance function $d(\cdot, \cdot)$ between the semantic source and destination, the minimal number of bits per symbol (\ie, the mutual information $I(X;Y)$) is $R(D)$, which is called \textit{rate distortion function}.
-To enable a reliable transmission (under the given distortion $D$), the maximum bit rate can be achieved by minimizing the following loss function:
+While in practical scenarios, semantic compression, which aims to transmit adequate information with certain tolerance of distortion at or below an acceptable level, is also of great importance. \emph{Rate distortion function} belongs to one of the possible solutions to explore semantic compression based on information theory.
+In particular, for a simplified communication model under certain distortions, the optimization objective is to minimize the transmitted information volume between the semantic source $S$ and the semantic encoder output $X$ (denoted by mutual information $I(S;X)$), while reducing distortion function $d(s,x)$ as much as possible.
+To enable a reliable transmission under constrained expected distortion, the maximum bit rate can be solved by introducing a Lagrange multiplier $\beta$ and minimizing the following function:

-where $x$ and $y$ are the sent and decoded messages respectively; $\beta$ is a weighting hyperparameter. \eqref{equ:RD_Optimize} can be solved by Blahut–Arimoto algorithm as in \cite{tishby2000information}.
+\eqref{equ:RD_Optimize} indicates that a smaller $\beta$ implies a higher compression ratio, and can be typically solved by Blahut–Arimoto algorithm \cite{tishby2000information}.

-Rate distortion theorizes the relationship between expected distortion and the bit rate.
-While in practical encoding-decoding systems, we will always transmit $X$ into an intermediate (vector) representation (usually with complex signals) denoted by $\tilde{X}$ before sending it into the physical channel.
-In this case, information bottleneck (IB) theory \cite{tishby2000information} extends rate distortion and provides a theoretical guidance on balancing the distortion rate and compression rate of $\tilde{X}$.
-Typically in \cite{tishby2000information}, IB aims to maximize the mutual information between $\tilde{X}$ and $Y$ (which leads to high fidelity) whilst minimizing the mutual information between $\tilde{X}$ and $X$ (which leads to a compression).
+However, as illustrated in (\ref{equ:RD_Optimize}), the rate distortion theory mainly focuses on the distance between source information $S$ and the encoded $X$, which ignores the information recovery process at the receiver side.
+In this case, IB theory \cite{tishby2000information} extends rate distortion and provides theoretical guidance on balancing the distortion rate and compression rate.
+Typically in \cite{tishby2000information}, IB aims to minimize the mutual information between $S$ and $X$ (which leads to a compression), whilst maximizing the mutual information between $X$ and $\hat S$ (which leads to fidelity).
 Mathematically,